Finance, Insurance, and Business Law

 Wells Fargo Professor in Financial Risk Management: S. Mansi

 Associate Professors: R.S.
-Billingsley, V.A.
-Bonomo, J.C.
-Easterwood, and U. Lel
+Billingsley, J.C.
+Easterwood, R. Edelen, and J. Xu

-Assistant Professors: D. Anginer, A. MacKinlay, B. Pay, T. Wang, and J. Xu
+Assistant Professors: A. MacKinlay, B. Paye, N. Tran, and P. Ye

-Associate Professor of Practice: D. Klock and C. Spicer
+Professors of Practice: M. Kender, D. Klock, and C. Spicer

 Finance is a specialty that works with the development, allocation and use of monetary resources within established legal and ethical frameworks, while understanding and mitigating the associated risks.
 Money is a critical component of the economic system and its flow is the sustaining force of the U.S. and global economy.
 Therefore, in working with how governments, corporations, intermediaries, and households utilize their financial assets finance professionals are an integral part of how the economy perpetuates the standard of living that we enjoy.